Armand-Dusart/SpotifyKeras_lyrics_classifier/README.md

 # To use it :
 Go to __init__.py and add your secret key and id available on the spotify site <p>
-Go model/lstm_final.ipynb to see the details of the LSTM model and how the prediction is made
+Go to /model/lstm_final.ipynb to see the details of the LSTM model and how the prediction is made